naiyoma/docs-fern/fern/api/docs/specification/types.md

 ### Documentation

 You can add documentation for types.
-These docs are passed into the compiler, and are incredibly useful in the generated outputs (e.g. docstrings in SDKs).
+These docs are passed into the compiler, and are incredibly useful in the generated outputs (e.g., docstrings in SDKs).

 ```yaml
 types: